-Alibaba chairman to step down next year
+Alibaba chairman Jack Ma to step down next year

 E-commerce sales in China rose 32.2% last year to 7.2 trillion yuan, accounting for 20% of total retail spending.

-Alibaba was founded at a time when few Chinese used the internet.
-As internet use spread, the company expanded into retailing and services.
+Alibaba was founded at a time when few Chinese used the internet, as internet use spread, the company expanded into retailing and services.

 Few Chinese used credit cards, so Alibaba created its own online payments system, Alipay.

 Mr Zhang, Mr Ma’s planned successor, joined Alibaba in 2007 after working at Shanda Entertainment, an online games company.
-He served as president of Alibaba’s consumer-focused Tmall.com business unit.